Kyle Seager’s ninth-inning home run completes unlikely comeback win for Mariners over Twins

 Ty France scored on a Dylan Moore fielder’s choice in the seventh inning to get the Mariners within 6-5.

+“Those games are fun because it’s really easy to pack it in,” Servais said.
+“But you keep grinding and you keep having good at-bats, and (now) we’ve got some young guys gaining confidence here.
+It’s a nice win.”

+Flexen allowed six runs (five earned) on eight hits in five innings.
+Cruz and Buxton did most of the damage, as they did all series.
+It was Buxton’s two-run homer in the fifth that made it 6-0; he was 8-for-12 in the series with two homers and five runs batted in.

 The Mariners came into Sunday ranked last in the American League with just six home runs through their first eight games.
-They hit three Sunday.
+They hit three homers Sunday, and their 14 hits were a season high.

+“It’s certainly a confidence thing, right?”
+Seager said of the three recent comeback wins.
+“So you’ve got this young group, and you can be told from an individual standpoint how good you are and all this other stuff, but until you actually have success, especially at the big-league level, there’s a confidence that goes with that.
+So when you have guys that (are) having some success and able to come back and win games, that’s big — it’s good for the morale.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.